rowanmoul/ArchSecureDualBoot/README.md

 systemctl enable tpm2-abrmd
 ```

-## Unlocking LUKS Automatically with TPM 2.0
+## Sealing your LUKS Passphrase with TPM 2.0

 Please note that all file extensions used in this section with `tpm2_*` commands are purely for readability.
 That said, any files that are saved for later use should retain their names as used here.
 The install and boot hooks we will be adding expect those files to have the names used here.